lucent-mc/docs/Mods/Lithium.md

 Find Lithium on [Modrinth](https://modrinth.com/mod/lithium).

-> [!NOTE] From Modrinth
+> [!NOTE]
-> *No-compromises game logic optimization mod.
+> From Modrinth: *No-compromises game logic optimization mod.
 Well suited for clients and servers of all kinds.
 Now available for Fabric and NeoForge!*

 We use Lithium to optimize game logic.